BabylonJS/Documentation/content/start/chap5/sky.md

 video-content:
 ---

-# Getting Started - Skies Above
+# Introduction - Skies Above

 We can simulate the appearance of a sky by applying six suitable images to the insides of a large [skybox](/divingDeeper/environment/skybox) cube.
 (Images are a lot easier and faster to render than 3D objects, and just as good for far-distant scenery.)